Nat Hicks

-Nathaniel Woodhull "Nat" Hicks (April 19, 1845 - April 21, 1907) was an American professional baseball player.
+Nathaniel Woodhull Hicks (April 19, 1845 - April 21, 1907) was an American professional baseball player.
 He played as a catcher in Major League Baseball for six seasons, two in the National League.
-Hicks was one of the first catchers to stand directly behind the batter, which allowed future Hall of Fame pitcher, Candy Cummings to develop the first curveball used in baseball.
+Hicks was one of the first catchers to stand directly behind the batter.
+This allowed future Hall of Fame pitcher, Candy Cummings to develop the first curveball used in baseball.
 Hicks was a popular and highly regarded player during his time in baseball, but injuries sustained over the course of his career cut his playing time short.